dcsndevs/haven-hub/README.md

 `Unfixed Bugs:`

 I encountered issues with the footer the signup and thank you pages.
 The footers were floating because the page didn't have enough content and then scrolling was an issue in mobile screens - This tutorial by [Sir Chogyal](https://www.youtube.com/watch?v=J-r75L3Tflg) helped me through it.

+``Technologies used:``
+- HTML was used as the main language for the website.
+- CSS was used to add styles and layout to the website.
+- Blasmiq was used to create wireframes to predeign and guide the site's layout and designs
+- VScode was used to write and edit the codes and host the site my local computer
+- Git was used for the version control of the website
+- GitHub was used to host the deployed website
+- Tiny Png was used to compress the images on the site
+- Image resizer was used to resize images on the site

 ## **Deployment**
 <hr>